-In Australia there are almost 1 million children living with violence in the home.
+In Australia there are hundreds of thousands of children living with violence in the home.
 The violence they experience often affects their physical and emotional development – they may feel insecure, have difficulties learning and managing their emotions.
 They may also find it difficult to trust others and find themselves unsure of their place in the world.

 Each of these children need support to recover.